Physics

 Stephen Hawking and Roger Penrose of Cambridge popularized the concept of black holes.

-In 1975 Elizabeth Rauscher (SRI, NASA) founds the Fundamental Fysiks Group, affiliated with University of California Berkeley and Esalen, with Fritjof Capra (Tao of Physics), Gary Zukov (Club of Budapest, promoted by Oprah Winfrey), Nick Herbert (Quantum Reality), Fred Alan Wolf (Discovery Channel), John Clauser, Jack Scarfatti (Brandeis University, theory of torsion fields).
+In 1975 Elizabeth Rauscher (SRI, NASA) founds the Fundamental Fysiks Group, affiliated with University of California Berkeley and Esalen, with Fritjof Capra (Tao of Physics), Gary Zukov (Club of Budapest, promoted by Oprah Winfrey), Nick Herbert (Quantum Reality), Fred Alan Wolf (Discovery Channel), John Clauser, Jack Sarfatti (Brandeis University, disinfo about torsion fields).

 Rupert Sheldrake and other agents of the New Age Church (Electric Universe theorists David Talbott and Wallace Tornhill, promoted by Gaia) are used as controlled opposition against the scientific establishment.